bigshellpliskin/sothebais/docs/environment-setup.md

    - Verify package.json scripts match the commands in Docker Compose
    - Check logs for specific error messages
    - Try running the command directly in the container with `docker compose exec`

+5. **Testing Issues**:
+   - For Vitest errors with aliases, check the `resolve.alias` configuration
+   - Ensure that test files follow the correct naming pattern in `vitest.config.ts`
+   - For import errors, verify that ESM imports include file extensions (`.js`)

 ### Debugging Tools